mikedunlop101/mindfullness/README.md

 i also added a table to about us, informing readers of upcoming mindfullness events for November and December of this year. below the table i copied and pasted a video link with a inbedded video on mindfullness <iframe width="600" height="470" src="https://www.youtube.com/embed/AapsmyVBinA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>.
 This code was copied straight from its source https://mindfulnessexercises.com/self-discipline-through-mindfulness-how-to-become-more-disciplined/.

+i then added semantics to the sign-up page, namely fieldset and legend.
+This was done to aid accessability for people who might otherwise find it difficult to use the form.
 You can safely delete this README.md file, or change it for your own project.
 Please do read it at least once, though!
 It contains some important information about Gitpod and the extensions we use.
 Some of this information has been updated since the video content was created.
 The last update to this file was: **September 1, 2021**

 ## Gitpod Reminders